mialkin/docs/csharp/concurrency/synchronization.md

 The answer is: it tepends.
 If you know that the method is called from a GUI or ASP.NET context (or any context that only allows one piece of code to run at a time), synchronization won’t be necessary because when the actual `data` modification code runs, it runs at a different time than the other two `data` modifications.
 For example, if the preceding code is run in a GUI context, there’s only one UI thread that will execute each of the `data` modifications, so it *must* do them one at a time.
 So, if you know the context is a one-at-a-time context, then there’s no synchronization needed.
 However, if that same method is called from a threadpool thread (e.g., from `Task.Run`), then synchronization *would* be necessary.
 In that case, the three `data` modifications could run on separate threadpool threads and update `data.Value` simultaneously, so you would need to synchronize access to `data.Value`.

-Result from .NET 5 console application:
+Result for .NET 5 console application:

 ```terminal
 Before ThreadId: 1